-During the Financial Year, the Internal Audit department was involved in the following activities, which can be grouped into 5 (five) categories:
+During the Financial Year, Internal Audit was involved in the following activities, which can be grouped into 5 categories:

-- internal compliance audits: these are classical activities aimed at verifying the functioning of the internal control system, the results of which will be periodically shared with the Control, Risk and Sustainability Committee; - testing activities in support of the Financial Reporting Manager in the context of compliance 262/05: this involves updating the control and risk matrices by carrying out tests on the administrative and accounting procedures set out in the GVS Model 262.
-For this area of activity, a report is made to the Financial Reporting Manager, as well as to the Board of Statutory Auditors and the Control, Risk and Sustainability Committee; - audits in support of the Supervisory Body in the context of checks relating to 231/01 compliance: these are checks entrusted to Internal Audit on topics typically linked to crime prevention, and thus to risks for which the Supervisory Body requires checks; - audits on ESG data: these are checks on the adequacy and accuracy of the data flowing into ESG reports with reference to certain companies identified in agreement with the ESG function; these activities were implemented in the wake of what was introduced in 2022 with some pilot projects; - risk assessment consultancy: this is an activity whose output consists of updating the Group's risk register on an annual basis and which in fact also provides important outputs for the checks that are carried out during the course of the audit activity.
+- Minternal compliance audits: classical activities aimed at verifying the functioning of the Internal Control System, the results of which will be periodically shared with the Control, Risk and Sustainability Committee; - Ntesting activities in support of the Manager responsible for preparing the company's financial reports in the context of compliance 262/05: this involves updating the control and risk matrices by carrying out tests on the administrative and accounting procedures set out in the GVS Model 262.
+For this area of activity, a report is made to the Manager responsible for preparing the company's financial reports, as well as to the Board of Statutory Auditors and the Control, Risk and Sustainability Committee; - Naudits in support of the Supervisory Body in the context of checks relating to 231/01 compliance: these are checks entrusted to Internal Audit on topics typically linked to crime prevention, and thus to risks for which the supervisory body requires checks;

+- Naudits on ESG data: these are checks on the adequacy and accuracy of the data flowing into ESG reports with reference to certain companies identified in agreement with the ESG function; these activities were implemented in the wake of what was introduced in 2022 with some pilot projects; - Nisk assessment consultancy with spot checks on the effectiveness of certain NFD. indicators: an activity whose output consists of updating the Group's risk register on an annual basis and which in fact also provides important outputs for the checks that are carried out during the course of the audit activity.

-During the Financial Year, the Internal Audit department was also involved in the following activities:
+During the Financial Year, Internal Audit was also involved in the following activities:

-- updating of the Group risk assessment, a preparatory document also for the definition of the 2024 Internal Audit plan; - support in defining/updating Group procedures, ensuring compliance with the control requirements underlying the internal control system.
+- Nupdating of the Group risk assessment, a preparatory document also for the definition of the 2025 Internal Audit plan; - · Dupport in defining and updating Group procedures, ensuring compliance with the control requirements underlying the Internal Control System. - Dinformation on the planning of a collaborative activity with the ESG function.